divarvel/blog/posts/2013-01-08-dwarf-fortress-and-multilib-on-exherbo.md

 If this seems tedious, it's because it is.
 However the pain can be greatly mitigated with a bit of vim-fu.

-The firt iteration (dependents of SDL) made me re-compile most of my core system packages, which introduced a circular dependency between `systemd`, `dbus` and `util-linux` (through `udev`).
+The first iteration (dependents of SDL) made me re-compile most of my core system packages, which introduced a circular dependency between `systemd`, `dbus` and `util-linux` (through `udev`).
 In this case, the solution is to temporarily disable flags, break the circle, put the flags on and compile